MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### PasswordDeleteOnBrowserCloseEnabled

-  #### Save passwords when Microsoft Edge closes
+  #### Prevent passwords from being deleted if any Edge settings is enabled to delete browsing data when Microsoft Edge closes

   #### Supported versions:

-  - On Windows and macOS since 115 or later
+  - On Windows and macOS since 117 or later

   #### Description

   When this policy is enabled, the passwords saved with Edge Password Manager are exempted from deletion when the browser closes.
-This policy is only effective when.
+This policy is only effective when:

-The 'Passwords' toggle is configured in Settings/Privacy and services/Clear browsing data on close or.
+- The 'Passwords' toggle is configured in Settings/Privacy and services/Clear browsing data on close or

-The policy ClearBrowsingDataOnExit is enabled or.
+- The policy ClearBrowsingDataOnExit is enabled

 If you enable this policy, passwords won't be cleared when the browser closes.
 If you disable or don't configure this policy, the user's personal configuration is used.

   #### Supported features: